mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 back it up, this will be picked up by nextpnr at the placement stage and an error reported.
 Unfortunately, it may not be possible (or at least, not easily possible) to mitigate the problem entirely, so reporting an error is the best we can do.
 Since TaMaRa operates after technology mapping, by which time all optimisation has completed, there is no need to worry about the redundant logic being eliminated.
+This is the key reason for the selection of a netlist-level algorithm, rather than a design-level one.

 Some existing approaches @Johnson2010 @Skouson2020 @Lee2017 @Khatri2018 do not have a rigorous verification
 methodology, or a methodology which lacks formal verification.
 TaMaRa aims to be production grade, so I consider verification to be an important step in the process of ensuring reliability.
 As mentioned in the engineering requirements and aims, I propose a rigorous verification methodology based on fault-injection simulation _and_ formal methods, partially inspired by Benites @Benites2018.
-In addition, I aim to undertake a large-scale fuzzing exercise to further strengthen the quality of verification.
-Fuzzing in this case will involve the generation and verification of randomly generated RTL en mass, rather than just verifying on a few selected testbenches.
+Formal verification is widely utilised in industry designs, and is being increasingly researched in academia, so makes sense to use for TaMaRa.
+In addition to formal verification, I aim to undertake a large-scale fuzzing exercise to further strengthen the quality of verification.
+Fuzzing in this case will involve the generation and verification of random Verilog RTL in large quantities, rather than just verifying on a few selected testbenches.
 The verification can be broken down as follows:

 - *Fault injection simulation:* Using an open-source simulator like Verilator, Icarus Verilog or cxxrtl, a complex design will have TMR applied to it and be subject to a simulation with controlled random injected SEUs each cycle.
 I intend to use a simple RISC-V core, either Hazard3 or picorv32 as the Device Under Test (DUT).
 I plan to use the RISC-V port of CoreMark @GalOn2012 as a benchmark program and then check the program passes correctly even with SEUs.
+CoreMark is self-checking, so should fail if an SEU disrupts the processor.
+It will also have the added bonus of indicating how CPU performance is affected by TMR.
 - *Equivalence checking (fuzzing):* This aims to prove that TaMaRa does not change the underlying behaviour of the circuit after it's run.
 TMR is only supposed to make the circuit redundant, not change its behaviour or timing.
 The methodology is as follows: